-Q: When I order a knife, do I pay the price in the catalog now, or the price when it's shipped?
+Q: When I order a knife, do I pay the price in the catalogue now, or the price when it's shipped?

-A: If you pay a \$10 deposit when you order, that will guarantee you the current price upon delivery, regardless of any future increases.
+A: If you pay a \$20 deposit when you order, that will guarantee you the current price upon delivery, regardless of any future increases.

-Q: How can I have my RANDALL MADETM repaired/refinished?
+Q: How can I have my RANDALL MADETM refinished or repaired?

 A: Send us your knife with complete instructions for the work to be done.
 We'll then quote a price to you before starting.
 Repairs typically take six weeks.
+It is not the policy of Randall Made to work on knives that have been altered, including the old kit blades; these knives are not covered under the Certification and Guarantee.